shevious/edx-documentation/en_us/xblock/source/customize/custom-javascript.rst

 Add JavaScript Code
 ********************

-You must add JavaScript code to increment the up and down votes for the XBlock.
+JavaScript code implements the browser-side functionality you need for your XBlock.
+The Thumbs XBlock uses clicks on the up and down vote buttons to call the handler to record votes.

-Follow the guidelines below.
+Follow the guidelines below to implement JavaScript code.

-* Add the function ``MyXBlock`` to initializes the XBlock.
+* Add the function ``MyXBlock`` to initialize the XBlock.

   The ``MyXBlock`` function maps to the constructor in the :ref:`XBlock Python file <The XBlock Python File>` and provides access to its methods and fields.

-* Add a runtime handler to the ``MyXBlock`` function.
+* Add the URL to the vote handler to the ``MyXBlock`` function.

   .. code-block:: javascript